cockroachdb/docs/v20.2/sql-name-resolution.md

 ### Search path

-The search path is used when a name is unqualified (has no prefix).
+The search path is used when a name is unqualified (i.e., has no prefix).
 It lists the schemas where objects are looked up.
 Its first element is also the [current schema](#current-schema) where new objects are created.

 - You can set the current search path with [`SET search_path`](set-vars.html) and inspected it with [`SHOW search_path`](show-vars.html).

 - You can inspect the list of valid schemas that can be listed in `search_path` with [`SHOW SCHEMAS`](show-schemas.html).

-- By default, the search path contains `public` and `pg_catalog`.
-For compatibility with PostgreSQL, `pg_catalog` is forced to be present in `search_path` at all times, even when not specified with
+- By default, the search path contains `$user`, `public`, and `pg_catalog`.
+For compatibility with PostgreSQL, `pg_catalog` is forced to be present in `search_path` at all times, even when not specified with `SET search_path`.
-`SET search_path`.

 ### Current schema